dariushazimi/dariushazimi.github.io/resizingec2withboto3.md

 ## Prerequisites

-- You need to have Boto3 installed and
+- You need to have Boto3 installed.